mikolalysenko/game-shell/README.md

 ## `var shell = require("game-shell")([options])`

 * `element` - The DOM element to attach all input listeners to.
-Can be either an element, a string representing the id, the CSS class or the element class. (defaults to `document.body`)
+Can be either an element, a string representing the id, the CSS class or the element class. (defaults to creating a new element and adding to `document.body`)
-* `tickRate` - The time between ticks in milliseconds (default `20`)
+* `tickRate` - The time between ticks in milliseconds (default `33`)
 * `frameSkip` - The maximum alloted time between render updates (default `(tickRate+5)*5`)
 * `bindings` - A default set of key bindings